 G. THE CAPTOR OF SUDDEN RISE

-What the king and the glutton have in common in this Proverb is sudden rise.
+What the king and the glutton have in common in this Scripture is sudden rise.
 With a windfall there is often a lack of experience commensurate with respective stewarding abilities.
-A skyrocket in power usually means great offense toward others: one doesn’t know how to wield power with meekness.
+A sky rocket in power usually means great offense toward others: a person doesn’t know how to wield power with meekness.
 Likewise, those who stumble into prosperity are often irritating to others.

 Sudden and unexpected rises by individuals bring with them difficulty, if not with self, with others.

-Serve while in office with the love of Christ, and great blessings will inure to you.
-Conversely, there are many pitfalls that lead to a life of bondage — the need to serve them rather than the Savior.
+While in office serve with the love of Christ, and great blessings will inure to you.
+Conversely, there are many pitfalls that lead to a life of bondage—the need to serve these pitfalls rather than the Savior.

-1 Contra.
+1. Contra.
 I differ greatly with Charles Bridges on his commentary regarding this and other Proverbs that deal with servants.
-His Old English attitude toward servants is often quite appalling.
-Cf. pg.
-580.
+His Old English attitude toward servants is often quite appalling (cf. p.
+580).

-3 The Christian activist, who places social reform above personal evangelism and ministry, must grapple with Philemon in the NT.
+7. The Christian activist who places social reform above personal evangelism and ministry must grapple with Philemon in the NT.
 Such is not in keeping with the priorities of Paul, the NT or the Bible as a whole.